-The Group has a lease contracts for the use of a land on which San Juan's wind farm is located for a period of twenty years.
+The Group has a lease contract for the use of a land on which San Juan's wind farm is located for a period of twenty years.

-The carrying amounts of right-of-use assets recognized and the movements during the year 2021 are presented in the Note 7.
+The carrying amounts of right-of-use assets recognized and their movements during the years 2022 and 2021 are presented in the Note 7.